-Explains the benefits you can choose under the plan.
+This section explains the benefits you can choose under the plan.

-Changing the Level of Cover Section 5
+Changing the Level of Cover

-Explains how your benefits reduce over the term of the plan, how you can take out some additional cover and have the right to alter your cover.
+This section explains how your benefits reduce over the term of the plan, how you can take out some additional cover and have the right to alter your cover.